smithre4/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 The following questions concern end-users in your organization who are using Outlook for iOS and Android on their devices to access their Exchange mailboxes.

-### Q: My users enabled the "Save Contacts to Device" advanced settings option.
-However, they are complaining that not all contacts have synchronized on their iOS devices.
+### Q: My users enabled the "Save Contacts" advanced settings option.
+However, they are complaining that not all contacts have been exported to the native contacts app on their iOS devices.
 Are there limitations with synchronization?

-Due to limitations in iOS, contacts only synchronize with the native app when Outlook is in the foreground and is restricted to synchronize only one hundred contacts at a time. iOS also controls when contact synchronization occurs.
+DDue to limitations in iOS, the initial export of contacts can only begin when Outlook is in the foreground.
+A user can switch between apps and the export will continue while Outlook is active in memory.
+There are limitations when syncing with iCloud that may result in data inconsistency, but Outlook will automatically trigger a reconciliation to ensure that the contacts are always consistently exported (e.g., reconciliation will remove duplicates in the event that Outlook detects exported contacts from a previous export activity).
+In the event, you are seeing an inconsistency and it has not been resolved after a short period of time, wait twenty-four hours and then restart the app to trigger the reconciliation process.

 ### Q: Why are the Office mobile apps required to be installed on Android in order to render attachments in Outlook, while iOS devices provide a preview of the attachments within Outlook?